Homemade Red Salsa #glutenfree #caseinfree

-- Wash and dry the peppers, cilantro and lime.
+- Wash and dry the fresh veggies and lime.

-- Add the roasted onion, garlic and peppers to a large food processor with a blade and pulse.
-Add the remaining ingredients except for the tomatoes.
-Pulse a few times until everything is chopped.
+- Let cool then add all the ingredients except the lime to a large food processor with a blade and pulse.
+Pulse a few times until it is the desired consistency.

 - Cut the lime and squeeze in the lime juice.
 Taste test to adjust to your preferences.